- Year built: 1725

 - Original function: Institution

-In 1574, the Holy Ghost Masters separated the physically ill from the rest of the population.
-The Leprooshuis was a continuation of the Heilig Geest- en Pesthuis of the Grote Kerk 25 and overlooked the Vriesestraat, where criminals were executed.
-It provided shelter to 'unsocials' such as orphans, old people, the mentally disturbed, alcoholics, plague victims and lepers.
+In 1574, the Holy Ghost masters separated the physically ill from the rest of the people.
+The Leprooshuis was a continuation of the Holy Ghost and Plague House of the Great Church 25 and overlooked Vriesestraat, where criminals were executed.
+It housed "unsocials" such as orphans, old folks, mentally disturbed, alcoholics, plague sufferers and lepers.
+Closed in 1759, the asylum later became a barracks, military hospital and municipal archive.
+The framed facades are in Louis XIV style, the centerrisal consists of seven window axes.
+Above the entrance is the coat of arms of Dordrecht.
+Currently in use as hotel and catering establishment Het Stadsklooster.